IIIF/api/source/api/annex/notes/design_patterns.md

 IIIF specifications define the functionality that can be expected to work and how to request it, and do not limit the interpretation of requests that are beyond the scope or current definition of the specification.
 Any pattern outside of those defined by the APIs is able to be used by implementers, keeping in mind that future official API extensions might make it inconsistent.
 For example, an implementation of the [Image API][image-api] can legitimately recognize its own specific parameter values for `quality` or `size`, but it should not change the interpretation of parameter values that are specified.

-This decision was made to enable experimentation by implementers, thereby encouraging the early adoption and validation of new (minor) versions.
+The intent of adopting this principle is to enable experimentation by implementers, thereby encouraging the early adoption and validation of new (minor) versions.

 ## 3. Change Log